TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Records/Index.rst

          This property has the following sub-property:

          relation
-           Name of the categories-relation field to use for building the list of categorized records, as there can be several such fields on a given table.
+           Name of the categories relation field to use for building the list of categorized records, as there can be several such fields on a given table.